wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/6-review-audience-targeting-settings-before-launching.md

 Kendal is a part time nurse working 20 hours a week at Region C of Lamna Healthcare.
 Kendal is paid hourly, but not eligible for benefits since they work less than 20 hours a week.
-Kendall belongs to the ADD groups of:
+Kendall belongs to the Azure AD groups of:
 *Medical professional*, *Hourly paid*, and *Region C*.
 In the Viva Connections Dashboard, Kendal sees the Shifts card, and other cards that are available for all Lamna